 Using SVN, to get the latest changes of all project files, go to the Project tab, and in the Source Control section, click Update.
 The project displays a dialog box listing all the files that have changed on disk.
 You can control this behavior using the project preference Show changes on source control update.
 For more information, see Update SVN File Status and Revision.

 Using Git, to get the latest changes for all project files from a source control repository and merge them into your current branch, go to the Project tab, and in the Source Control section, click Pull.
 To get changes and merge manually, on the Project tab, in the Source Control section, click Fetch.
 This updates all of the origin branches in the local repository.
 When you click Fetch, your sandbox files are not changed.
 To see the changes from others, merge in the origin changes to your local branches.
-For more information, see Pull, Push and Fetch Files with Git.
+For more information, see Use Git in MATLAB.

 To update a selected set of files, in the Files view, right-click the files, and select the Source Control > Update command for the source control system you are using.
 For example, if you are using SVN, select Source Control > Update from SVN to get fresh local copies of the selected files from the repository.